openeduhub/metalookup/readme.md

 This container contains the main API and implementation of MetaLookup.
 Other services should only communicate with this container, the other containers are considered internal and should not be exposed to the outside world.

-### Playwright Container (`browserless/chrome` image)
-Playwright is a toolkit that allows to remote-control a browser.
-We here use the [browserless/chrome](https://hub.docker.com/r/browserless/chrome) image which essentially provides "chrome as a service" to which MetaLookup talks with the [playwright python package](https://pypi.org/project/playwright/) via a websocket.

 ### Lighthouse Container (custom image)
 Lighthouse is a software tool that analyses accessibility of a website.
 This repository contains a custom dockerfile where this tool is packaged together with a browser ([google-chrome-headless image](https://hub.docker.com/r/femtopixel/google-chrome-headless)).
 Here the accessibility command line tool is provided via a [minimal custom-made HTTP API](./src/app/api.py).

+### Playwright Container (official `browserless/chrome` image)
+Playwright is a toolkit that allows to remote-control a browser.
+We here use the [browserless/chrome](https://hub.docker.com/r/browserless/chrome) image which essentially provides "chrome as a service" to which MetaLookup talks with the [playwright python package](https://pypi.org/project/playwright/) via a websocket.

 ### Postgres Container (optional, official `postgres` image)
 The postgres container provides a way to persist cache for the Extractor container.
 It is optional, as caching can